quixio/quix-docs/docs/platform/tutorials/sentiment-analysis/sentiment.md

 5. The message in the UI are now all in uppercase as a result of your transformation

-Don't forget to stop the code again
+Don't forget to stop the code again.

 #### Sentiment analysis

-In this step you will modify the code to perform the sentiment analysis
+Now it's time to update the code to perform the sentiment analysis.

 ##### requirements.txt